- GIS | Health & Hazards Lab

-Marius Paulikas is currently in the second year of his Doctoral program in Geography.
-He holds a M.S. in Geography from Northern Illinois University and is currently teaching Introduction to Physical Geography as Teaching Assistant within the Department of Geography.
-His research interests include atmospheric hazards impacting populated areas, specifically those formed through urban sprawl, and severe weather vulnerability.
-His dissertation research will focus on severe weather vulnerabilities resulting from daily migration patterns found in a major U.S. city.
+I am currently in my third year of the Doctorate program in Geography, and received my Master's at Northern Illinois University.
+My research interests include atmospheric hazards impacting populated areas, and severe weather vulnerability.
+My dissertation focuses on severe weather vulnerabilities resulting from daily migration patterns found in a major U.S. city.

 Scholarly, Creative & Professional Activities

 Bachelor of Arts: Economics - Hillsdale College, 1999.